All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Cardiovascular risk escalates: The American Heart Association identifies age 45+ as a major non-modifiable risk factor for men.
 Modifiable factors like visceral fat, blood pressure, and lipids become urgent to address.

-• Metabolic syndrome becomes common: Central obesity, elevated triglycerides, low HDL, hypertension, and impaired fasting glucose cluster together in men over 40.
+• Metabolic syndrome becomes common: Central obesity, improved triglycerides, low HDL, hypertension, and impaired fasting glucose cluster together in men over 40.
 GLP-1 medications address multiple components simultaneously.

 • Traditional approaches plateau: Many men over 40 have tried diet and exercise repeatedly.
 GLP-1 medications break the cycle by working on the biological drivers of overeating and metabolic dysfunction, not just willpower.